 Method Complaints about Medical Care - Contact Information CALL 1-800-982-3117 Calls to this number are free.
 Customer Care Specialists are available to answer your call directly 8 a.m. to 8 p.m. seven days a week from October 1 through March 31 (except Thanksgiving and Christmas), and 8 a.m. to 8 p.m.
-Monday through Friday and 9 a.m. to 1 p.m.
-Saturdays from April 1 through September 30 (except holidays).
+Monday through Friday from April 1 through September 30 (except holidays).
 Our automated telephone system is available 24 hours a day, seven days a week for self-service options.
 TTY 711 Calls to this number are free.
 Customer Care Specialists are available to answer your call directly 8 a.m. to 8 p.m. seven days a week from October 1 through March 31 (except Thanksgiving and Christmas), and 8 a.m. to 8 p.m.
-Monday through Friday and 9 a.m. to 1 p.m.
-Saturdays from April 1 through September 30 (except holidays).
+Monday through Friday from April 1 through September 30 (except holidays).
 FAX 1-844-606-5394 WRITE Medical Mutual Attn: Medicare Advantage Appeals & Grievances Department P.O.
 Box 94563 Cleveland, Ohio 44101-4563 MEDICARE WEBSITE You can submit a complaint about MedMutual Advantage Classic HMO directly to Medicare.
-To submit an online complaint to Medicare go to https://www.medicare.gov/MedicareComplaintForm/home.aspx.
+To submit an online complaint to Medicare go to www.medicare.gov/MedicareComplaintForm/home.aspx.